ELC/elc.github.io-content/blog/pascal-triangle-vs-genetic-algorithm.md

 ![pascal_triangle_animation](https://upload.wikimedia.org/wikipedia/commons/6/66/Pascal%27s_Triangle_animated_binary_rows.gif){: .narrow }

 I found it interesting to replicate this very animation in Python, just as a challenge and maybe later I would find a useful application for it.
-At [the end](#notebook) I will add a link to the jupyter notebook so you can experiment your own variants.
-If you want, you can jump directly to the [genetic algorithm application](#application-in-genetic-algorithms).
+At [**the end**](#notebook) I will add a link to the jupyter notebook so you can experiment your own variants.
+If you want, you can jump directly to the [**genetic algorithm application**](#application-in-genetic-algorithms).

 First, there are some tools we need to install: